johnmarktaylor91/torchlens/README.md

    problem, and I will update torchlens to fix the problem.**

 And that's it.
 Torchlens remains in active development, and the goal is for it to work with any PyTorch model whatosever without exception.
-As of the time of this writing, it has not been tested with transformers (coming soon), but reliably works with typical feedforward and recurrent neural networks.
+As of the time of this writing, it has been tested with common feedforward and recurrent visual networks, as well as transformers.

+## Planned Features

+1) Support for video, audio, and language models
+2) Options for "collapsed" visualization options to show more compact representations of huge models (e.g., only showing higher-level modules in the figure, not every single step)
+3) In the further future, I am considering adding functionality to not just save activations, but counterfactually intervene on them (e.g., how would the output have changed if these parameters were different or if a different nonlinearity were used).
+Let me know if you'd find this useful and what specific kind of functionality you'd want.

 ## Acknowledgments